Kazu010101/Phishing-Analysis/README.md

 ## About This Repo

-This repository documents my approach to phishing analysis, including the tools, processes, and reasoning I apply when triaging suspicious emails.
+This repository documents my approach to phishing analysis, including the tools, processes, and reasoning I apply when triaging suspicious emails and deciding defensive measures.

 I'm currently working toward upskilling myself to land a job as **SOC Analyst Tier 1** and am building hands-on skills in threat detection and incident response.